 A 47-year-old member asked:

-what is difference between optometry and ophthalmology?
+What is difference between optometry and ophthalmology?

-3 doctor answers
+3 doctor answers • 9 doctors weighed in

-18 years experience Podiatry
+Podiatry 19 years experience

 Is....: Optometry is the practice or profession of examining the eyes for visual defects and prescribing corrective lenses.
 Ophthalmology is the branch of medicine concerned with the study and treatment of disorders and diseases of the eye.
 The schooling is different, optometrists degree is o.D. (doctor of optometry) while an ophthalmologist is an m.D or D.O.
 And completed a residency program.

-40 years experience Podiatry
+Podiatry 41 years experience

 Couple of things: An opthamologist is an md who then does a residency in treatment and surgery of the eye.